Roman Safiullin

-Roman Rishatovich Safiullin (Note: Рома́н Риша́тович Сафиу́ллин; Роман Рәшит улы Сафиуллин.) (born 7 August 1997) is a Russian professional tennis player.
-Safiullin has a career high ATP singles ranking of world No. 36 achieved on 8 January 2024, and in doubles of world No. 151 achieved on 19 August 2024.
+Roman Rishatovich Safiullin (Note: Роман Ришатович Сафиуллин; Роман Рәшит улы Сафиуллин.) (born 7 August 1997) is a Russian professional tennis player.
+He has a career-high ATP singles ranking of world No. 36, achieved on 8 January 2024 and a best doubles ranking of No. 151, achieved on 19 August 2024.

 Career

-2014-2015: Juniors
+2014–2015: Juniors

-On the junior tour, Safiullin has a career high combined ranking of No. 2 achieved on 26 May 2014.
-He is a junior Major champion, having won the 2015 Australian Open over Hong Seong-chan.
+On the junior circuit, Safiullin reached an ITF combined ranking of world No. 2 on 26 May 2014.
+He is a Grand Slam Junior champion, having won the 2015 Australian Open over Hong Seong-chan.
 His biggest junior title, after his Australian Open title, is the Grade A Trofeo Bonfiglio where he beat Andrey Rublev in the final.

-2020: First Challenger titles in singles & doubles, top 200
+2020: Challenger titles, top 200

 Safiullin claimed his first Challenger tour titles in singles and doubles with Pavel Kotov in Cherbourg, France in February 2020.

 2021: Grand Slam debut

-He made his Grand Slam debut at the 2021 Australian Open after qualifying and reached the second round by defeating Ilya Ivashka.
+Safiullin made his Grand Slam debut at the 2021 Australian Open after qualifying and reached the second round by defeating Ilya Ivashka.
 He also qualified for the 2021 French Open reaching also the second round with a win over Carlos Taberner.
 As a result, he reached a career-high singles ranking of No. 156 on 14 June 2021.

-2022: ATP Cup & semifinals, first ATP semifinal & top 10 win, top 100
+2022: ATP Cup and ATP Tour semifinals, top 10 win, top 100

 On his debut, he reached the semifinals at the 2022 ATP Cup after winning 2 singles and 3 doubles matches with teammate Daniil Medvedev.
 As a result, he moved 21 positions up in the rankings to a new career-high in the top 150 in singles of World No. 146 on 10 January 2022.

 At the 2022 Australian Open, he qualified as lucky loser after the withdrawal of Casper Ruud where he lost to Alex Molčan.

 Safiullin qualified for Marseilles after beating Ernests Gulbis and Julian Lenz.
 After qualifying, he beat 7th seed Alexei Popyrin and fellow qualifier Tomáš Macháč to reach his first ATP Tour-level quarterfinal.
 There, he claimed his first top-10 win by beating top seed Stefanos Tsitsipas in straight sets, for the best win in his career, to reach his first semifinal on the ATP Tour.
 He lost to Félix Auger-Aliassime in straight sets with two tiebreaks.

 In July, he won his second Challenger title in Nur Sultan.
 As a result, he reached a new career-high ranking in the top 120 at world No. 119.
 He then won a third Challenger title in Chicago, propelling him 25 positions up to a top 100 debut at world No. 97 on 15 August 2022.

 In September, Safiullin reached the second semifinal of the season in Tel Aviv, where he lost in straight sets to top seed Novak Djokovic.
 As a result, he reached a new career-high ranking of world No. 92 on 3 October 2022.